aravindhan-c/Terraform/README.md

  * Access - like IAM role - Approle most commonly used -
  * Policies - like IAM policy
  * Access and policies cann't be created via vault UI

+Secnarios:
+ 1. Migrating existing resources on terraform -refer notes
+ 2. Drift detection - refer notes

+Terraform pojects:

+Pre-requisites
+ * AWS IAM user with required permissions to create resources
+ * Generate access keys
+ * Configure aws in CLI

+Best practices:
+ * Try to use separate files
+ * Use modules - first check if we have inbuilt modules
+ *